exercism/odin/concepts/basics/introduction.md

 import "cooking/gears"
 ```

-The import reference the path of the imported package relative to the location of the importing package.
-In our example,
+The `import` statement references the path of the imported package relative to the location of the importing package.
-the Odin files for the `package` gears will be located two sub-directory below the lasagna `package`.
+In our example, the Odin files for the `package` `gears` will be located two sub-directory below the lasagna `package`.
+The `import cooking/gears` above will make all public objects from `kitchen_gears.odin` and `outdoors_gears.odin` available with when prefixed with `gears.`.

 ```
 lasagna/